 Fee-Only Advisors

-What They Do: Fee-only advisors charge a flat fee, an hourly rate, or a percentage of assets under management (AUM).
-Their compensation comes directly from clients, not from commissions on products or investments.
+Fee-only advisors charge you directly.
+That might be a flat fee, an hourly rate, or a percentage of the assets they manage for you.
+Their compensation comes entirely from you, not from commissions tied to products or investments they recommend.

 Commission-Based Advisors

-What They Do: Commission-based advisors earn their income through commissions on the financial products they sell, such as insurance policies, mutual funds, or annuities.
+Commission-based advisors earn their income from the financial products they sell you.
+Think insurance policies, mutual funds, or annuities.
+Every product they place comes with a payout attached to it.

 Robo-Advisors

-What They Do: Robo-advisors are automated platforms that provide financial planning services based on algorithms and user input.
-These services typically include portfolio management, asset allocation, and automatic rebalancing, often at lower costs than human advisors.
+Robo-advisors are automated platforms that handle financial planning through algorithms and the information you provide.
+They typically cover portfolio management, asset allocation, and automatic rebalancing, and they do it at a fraction of the cost of a human advisor.

 2. Key Questions to Ask When Choosing a Financial Advisor